-For a more relaxed (and inexpensive) stay or meal, check out the next door Torridon Inn, which is owned and run by the same company and well-suited for families.
+For a more casual (and inexpensive) stay or meal, check out the next door The Stables (formerly known as the Torridon Inn), which is owned and run by the same company and better suited for families.
 If you are not staying here, you can still book a meal, have a drink, or afternoon tea here.
 It offers one of the best afternoon tea options along the NC500.

 North Coast 500 Hotels: Achnasheen to Inverness

 This was our final leg of the trip before returning back to Inverness (or it might be your first leg if heading west), and while we found scenic spots and things to do along this stretch, we found fewer North Coast 500 hotels.
 We can highly recommend Coul House Hotel (below) which can make a nice final stop, or you can also check out the Dingwall to Invergordon hotels listed earlier as those are within a 30 minute drive of here as well.

 Coul House Hotel

 Coul House Hotel is a 22-room family-run country house hotel surrounded by gardens, a large lawn, and trees.
 The building was built in 1821 for Sir George Steuart Mackenzie by the same architects who designed the famous spire atop the Tron Kirk on Edinburgh’s Royal Mile.

 The rooms offer traditional decor, modern conveniences, and most come with either a garden or mountain view.
 Public rooms include ornate ceilings, decorations, and fireplaces.
 The hotel also has a full-service restaurant, and although we only had breakfast here, the dinner menu looked tempting.